IgniteUI/igniteui-xplat-docs/doc/en/components/grids/pivot-grid/features.md

 The pivot and flat grid components inherit from a common base and thus share some functionality and features.

 >[!NOTE]
->Some features do not have meaningful behavior in the context of a pivot table and therefore cannot be enabled for `{PivotGridName}`.
+>Some features do not have meaningful behavior in the context of a pivot table and therefore cannot be enabled for `PivotGrid`.
 These include:
 > - CRUD operations
 > - Grouping
 > - Row/Column Pinning